In this article

 Nurseries, Early Years Settings and Childcare Providers

-There has been some question as to the role of early years providers in implementing Prevent duty, as well as critiques of the relevance of teaching such notions to pre-school aged children.
+There has been some question as to the role of early years providers in implementing Prevent duty, as well as critiques of the relevance of teaching such notions to pre-school-aged children.
 However, early years educators can play a critical role in identifying those at risk and are key members of the team around the child.
 The Early Years Foundation Stage (EYFS) framework has been updated to include Prevent and Ofsted will inspect settings concerning how they are promoting children’s welfare and actively preventing radicalisation and extremism.

 Further and Higher Education

 Further and higher education institutions also have a responsibility to ensure that they protect each student from the influences of radicalisation.
 As well as identifying those at risk of being drawn to extremism, students should be equipped with the necessary skills to explore political and social issues critically and without discrimination.
-Educational providers are also responsible for challenging any extremist ideas what support or are shared by a terrorist group.
+Educational providers are also responsible for challenging any extremist ideas which support or are shared by a terrorist group.
 However, it is important to remember that students have the right to freedom of speech, and educational providers should thus encourage a balanced presentation of political ideas.

-Local Authorities have a significant role to play in ensuring that Prevent duty is effectively implemented within any particular constituency with ‘due regard to the need to prevent people from being drawn to terrorism’.
-The use of the phrase ‘due regard’ means that authorities need to ensure that appropriate measures are in place and that these are effectively implemented, whilst also considering the other factors that impact upon their regular functions.
+Local authorities have a significant role to play in ensuring that Prevent duty is effectively implemented within any particular constituency with ‘due regard to the need to prevent people from being drawn to terrorism’.
+The use of the phrase ‘due regard’ means that authorities need to ensure appropriate measures are in place and that these are effectively implemented, whilst also considering the other factors that impact upon their regular functions.
 As well as providing practical support to prevent this, local authorities should also complete a Counter-Terrorism Local Profile (CTLP) to inform a robust assessment of the area and any potential risks of radicalisation.

 As well as playing a significant role in identifying those at risk, the police are also responsible for the coordination of activity, including requesting relevant information from other panel partners about an individual.
 They have a responsibility to build relationships such as working in partnership with faith leaders and religious organisations to help identify those at risk.

-As well as education providers, local authorities and the police, Prevent duty applies within a wide range of public-facing bodies.
+As well as education providers, local authorities and the police, Prevent duty applies to a wide range of public-facing bodies.
 For example, the NHS set out the Prevent Implementation Group to lead and oversee the health elements of the strategy.
 Other organisations such as social services, drug and alcohol treatment services and the probation services also have a responsibility to ensure that staff have received the necessary training.

 Working together and Channel

 Prevent duty builds on existing partnerships, premised upon multi-agency working through the Channel process.
 Channel was first piloted in 2007, and it was rolled out across the country in April 2012.
 It focuses on providing support to individuals and groups who may be at risk of being radicalised and have been classed as vulnerable to being drawn to terrorism.
-With the its main aims being:

 - Identifying those at risk